1RaY-1/linux-startup/README.md

 Then you simply have to do few things.

-1. First of all you  have to enter your script filename, it can be or full path or just the filename ( but only if it's located in the same directory where is this program is located).
+1. Enter path to your script that you want to be startup.

-2. Then you have to decide if you want your script to be located in other directory or not.
+2. Decide if you want to move this script to other directory or not.

-3. And finally decide if you're ok with things that this program will do.
+3. Decide if you are ok with things that this [makeit-startup.sh](https://github.com/1RaY-1/bash-startup/blob/main/makeit-startup.sh) will do.

 # Problems
 You can encounter problems.

-To check if you have some problems with this script or not, you can try making script **test.sh** (which is in **test** folder) startup, this script creates on your desktop  directory named **ITS-WORKING**
+To check if you have some problems with this script or not, you can try making script [**test.sh**](https://github.com/1RaY-1/bash-startup/blob/main/test/test.sh) startup

-But if you encounter problems, let's see some solutions for some problems.
+So if you encounter problems, let's see some solutions for some problems.

 - If after executing:
 ```
 systemctl status YOUR-SERVICE-FILE
 ```
-You recive an error which is saying: **Permissions denied**, you probably need to edit **/etc/selinux/config** and change line:
+You recive an error which is saying something like: **Permissions denied**, then you probably need to edit **/etc/selinux/config** and change line:
 ```
 SELINUX=enforcing
 ```